Traffic State Estimation for Connected Vehicles using the Second-Order Aw-Rascle-Zhang Traffic Model: Numerical Study using VISSIM

 \subsubsection{Parameter tuning}

-In the implementation of KFs, we need to set three parameters beforehand namely the estimate error covariance matrix denoted by $\m P$, the process noise covariance matrix denoted by $\m Q$, and the measurement noise covariance matrix denoted by $\m R$.
+In implementing KFs, three parameters need to be set in advance namely the estimate error covariance matrix ($\m P$), the process noise covariance matrix ($\m Q$), and the measurement noise covariance matrix ($\m R$).
 In practical applications, these matrices are not known in advance or are difficult to get.
 In this paper, for all the KF variants, we use a process noise covariance matrix of the form $\m Q = q\m I_{n_x}$ where $q\in\mathbb{R}_+$ and $\m I_{n_x}$ is an identity matrix of dimension $n_x$.
 Similarly, the measurement noise covariance matrix is set as $\m R = r\m I_{n_p[k]}$ with $r\in\mathbb{R}_+$ and $n_p[k]$ is the number of measured states at time $k$.
 The initial guess for the estimate noise covariance matrix is taken as $\m P=10^{-3}\m I_{n_x}$.
 We set the values of $r$ and $q$ to $1$ which is found to be sufficient.
-It is possible to obtain marginally better results for the KFs in each case by fine tuning these matrices but we avoid doing so since it is not possible in reality where the real states are not known in advance.
-In general, algorithms requiring minimal tuning to achieve a reasonable quality of state estimation are desirable.
-For any given estimation algorithm, it is important to determine a set of parameters that is robust to both the traffic conditions and the sensor placement.
-Here we are not interested in fine-tuning the parameters for every scenario instead we want to test the algorithms at such values that produce reasonable state estimates in every case.
+Marginally better results for the KFs can be obtained in each case by fine-tuning these matrices but it is avoided as in reality the real states are not known in advance.
+In general, algorithms requiring minimal tuning to achieve a reasonable quality of state estimates are desirable.
+For an estimation algorithm, it is important to determine a set of parameters robust to both traffic conditions and sensor placement.
+Here we focus on testing the algorithms with parameter values that yield reasonable state estimates across all scenarios, rather than fine-tuning parameters for individual cases.

 Besides these values, there are also some method-specific parameters such as in UKF and EnKF.
 We find that fine-tuning the values of these parameters does not influence the performance of the methods considerably.
 For UKF, we set the following values: $\alpha=0.1, \kappa=-4$, and $\beta=2$, and for EnKF, we set the number of ensemble points to $100$.
 These values are found to be sufficient for the respective methods.
 Interested readers can refer to \cite{wan2000unscented} and \cite{evensen2003ensemble} for interpretation of parameters and more detail on implementation of UKF and EnKF respectively.